LibreTexts/Libretext/API/README.md

 Schedule
 ---
-Sends REST requests to batch.libretexts.org to regenerate the PDFs for each book and update the `Courses.json` and `Bookshelves.json`
+Sends REST requests to:
+* batch.libretexts.org to regenerate the PDFs for each book and update the `Courses.json` and `Bookshelves.json`
+* commons.libretexts.org to sync LibreCommons with the LibreTexts Libraries and Homework systems

 Timetrack
 ---